-The Health and Safety at Work etc Act 1974 (the HSW Act) places a duty on employers to ensure, so far as reasonably practicable, the health, safety and welfare of their employees.
-This duty extends, amongst other things, to providing and maintaining systems of work which are, so far as reasonably practicable, safe and without risks to health.
-The HSW Act also places a duty on employees to take reasonable care of their own and others' health and safety.
+The Health and Safety at Work etc Act 1974 places a duty on employers to ensure, so far as is reasonably practicable, the health, safety and welfare of their employees.
+This duty extends, amongst other things, to providing and maintaining systems of work which are, so far as is reasonably practicable, safe and without risks to health.
+The Act also places a duty on employees to take reasonable care of their own and others' health and safety.